adamsilver/adamsilver.io-jekyll/_pages/signup.md

 permalink: /signup/
 ---

-# I am writing my second book...

-I am obsessed with forms.
-And because they are such an important part of a friction-free web experience, I have decided to write a book about how to make them great.

-I will still be writing [articles](/articles/) as per normal, but I will also keep you posted on book developments and the occasional free chapter.
+# Sign up

+I am writing a book about how to design super-friendly forms.
+If you'd like to receive free chapters along the way (as well as my usual articles), just fill out the form below: